Do Arrests Without Conviction Show Up on Background Check or Just Convictions?

 Still, other states require someone to file a petition with the court to have a non-conviction sealed or expunged from their record.
 It’s vital to understand how the laws work in each state when someone is charged but not convicted of a crime.
 Since a criminal record can limit a person’s job prospects, housing, and other aspects of their lives, knowing when a charge should not appear can help those individuals.

-Will an Arrest Without Conviction Show Up on a Background Check in My State?
+Does an Arrest Without a Conviction Appear on Background Checks in My State?

 As stated earlier, some states have passed legislation making the removal of non-convictions automatic, while others require a petition to expunge.
 The process for misdemeanors and felonies can also differ regarding charges but no convictions.